Sign Up / Login

 It’s near the road beside a wall.

-With your back to the tree take 3 paces south, turn
+With your back to the tree take 2 paces north, then turn west.

 in front of you tucked into the stonewall.